 A mouthwatering and a famous street food in North India, it is served in eateries inside a bun as well and is known as Bun Tikki.
 The flavorful Aloo Tikki is popular across the globe due to the dispersed diaspora of Indians and thus, is enjoyed in several variations.
 In Mumbai, a similar variation of aloo tikki is served with Ragda (white peas curry) and is known as RagdaPattice.
 Aloo Tikki can be seen in restaurants with various stuffing such as paneer, keema, or spiced peas that adds to the flavor and taste.
 Aloo Tikki chaat can be devoured at any time of the day, but as the day progresses towards evening, the droolworthy aroma of the tikki frying in the large skillet wafts in the air and attracts a mob of hungry office goers, children, and travelers alike.
 Every gluttonous pair of eyes waiting for their plate to be decked up with the crispy and delicious tikki which is a real treat to the palate and gets the digestive juices flowing in the mouth with just one bite.

 Making of Aloo Tikki

-One serving of the delicious Aloo Tikki gives 89 calories, out of which carbohydrates comprise 50 calories, proteins account for 6 calories, and the remaining 33 calories come from fat.
-One Aloo Tikki provides 4 per cent of the total daily caloric requirement of 2000 standard calories.
+One plate of the delicious Aloo Tikki serves 89 calories, out of which carbohydrates consist of 50 calories, proteins account for 6 calories, and the rest 33 calories come from fat.
+One plate of Aloo Tikki provides 4 % of the total daily caloric requirement from 2000 standard calories.

-A scintillating and irresistible snack that compels to struggle with the thoughts of healthy eating with just its droolworthy aroma, Aloo Tikki is a crispy, crusty, and flavor full pleasure made of spiced mashed potatoes and herbs that explode in the mouth with the blast of spices and its intoxicating aroma.
+A divine and irresistible street food that even the fitness freaks find it tough to resist, Aloo Tikki is a crispy yet soft and flavorful delight made of spiced mashed potatoes and herbs that explode in the mouth with the concoction of spices and its enchanting zest.

 Related Food Items